 These journals also provide insight into Dodge's character, with reports of his official duties as a military man and of several landmark events in his family life.
 Extensive commentaries and notes by Wayne R. Kime provide further detail, including a history of Cantonment North Fork Canadian River, a six-company post Dodge established and commanded in the region."--BOOK JACKET.

-A nostalgic return to Will Rogers' America; 100 photos and exclusive interviews with some of Rogers' famous friends.
-A warm look at a younger, more naive America through the eyes and words of Will Rogers: Wild-West shows and vaudeville, Hollywood, the silent movies and the "talkies" and America's favorite pastime, politics.
+A nostalgic return to Will Roger's America.
+Plus 100 photographs and exclusive interviews with some of Rogers' famous friends ...
+Wild-West shows and vaudeville, Hollywood, the silent movies and "talkies" and ... politics"--Jacket.

 Thank you for visiting our website.
 Would you like to provide feedback on how we could improve your experience?